 Famous for its addiction to books, Portland has numerous excellent bookstores, including the legendary Powell’s Bookstore.
 Portland's culinary scene is exceptional, not only for its quality and diversity but also for its affordability.
 The Northwest was home to the rebirth of the microbrew industry and Portland was the epicenter.
 Oregon also has numerous wineries located close to Portland.
-In addition, Portland features its own professional basketball, soccer and ice hockey teams.
+In addition, Portland features its own professional basketball and soccer teams.

 Portland contains 7,500 acres of parkland in 160 locations, including Forest Park, the largest urban wilderness area within any U.S. city.
+Oregon's Willamette Valley wine country starts only 20 miles South of the city, and offers the ability to sample world-famous Pinot Noir while surrounded by beautiful rolling hills.
 The Pacific Ocean is 80 miles to the west and the Columbia Gorge, Mount Hood, the Cascade Mountains and millions of acres of national forest are within one to two hours drive from the city.
 Recreational opportunities are limitless year-round.

 The Portland metropolitan area enjoys a strong diversified economy.
 Due to model land use laws, growth in Portland and Oregon has been rational and controlled, without much of the sprawl that has impacted other urban areas.